Morgan Griffith: Abortion

 When surveyed in 1999 on his political positions by Project Vote Smart, Griffith indicated that he supports legalized abortion in the first trimester and to save the life of the mother, while favoring the restriction of abortion through parental notification laws and prohibition of partial-birth abortion.
 His voting record has generally been consistent with that survey, voting in favor of restrictions such as parental-notification and parental-consent, restricting state funding of abortions, and requiring abortion clinics to meet the same licensing requirements as surgical centers.
 In 2006 Griffith voted to restrict state funding for fetal stem cell research.

 In 2007 Griffith voted against a bill in the Virginia General Assembly, HB 2797, which stated "That life begins at the moment of fertilization and the right to enjoyment of life guaranteed by Article 1, § 1 of the Constitution of Virginia is vested in each born and preborn human being from the moment of fertilization".

 Griffith's 2010 campaign website reported that Griffith has a "100% pro-life" voting record and an "A" rating from the Virginia Society for Human Life (VSHL).
 But VSHL's report on 2007 legislation in Virginia omits reference to HB 2797.
 Project Vote Smart indicated that Griffith declined to retake their survey in 2010.

 Taxes and spending

 Griffith supports raising the retirement age and reducing the number of American troops serving overseas as means of reducing the federal budget deficit.
 Most recently, he voted for the Tax Cuts and Jobs Act of 2017.

 Medical marijuana

 In 2014, Griffith introduced legislation to move marijuana from a Schedule I to a Schedule II narcotic, which would effectively make the drug legal for medical purposes under federal law.

-Texas v.
-Pennsylvania

-In December 2020, Griffith was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.